haproxytech/helm-charts/haproxy/README.md

 ### Installing from a private registry

-To install the chart using a private registry for HAProxy (for instance to use a HAPEE image) into a separate namespace _prod_.
+To install the chart using a private registry for HAProxy (for instance to use a HAProxy Enterprise image) into a separate namespace _prod_.

 **_NOTE_**: Helm v3 requires namespace to be precreated (eg. with `kubectl create namespace prod`)